-The symptoms of Influenza, other URIs and allergies can overlap.
-Patients with the common cold usually develop it within 2 to 3 days after exposure and include rhinorrhea, nasal congestion, and sneezing.
-Patients can also complain from a sore throat and painful swallowing.
+The symptoms of Influenza, other URTIs and allergies can overlap.
+Patients with the common cold usually develop it within 2 to 3 days of exposure and symptoms include rhinorrhea, nasal congestion, and sneezing.
+Patients can also complain of a sore throat and painful swallowing.
 A cough can be a symptom in some cases.
 Patients might develop a fever for a day or two.

 Patients with influenza virus infection develop body aches, high fever, severe sore throat, and headaches.
 Patients with severe or progressive pharyngitis might have streptococcal pharyngitis.

 Patients with bacterial pharyngitis might have a low-grade fever.
 Children can develop a skin rash.
 Unfortunately, history taking alone is usually not sufficient to exclude streptococcal pharyngitis.